enjalot/latent-scope-observable-examples/docs/enjalot-tweets.md

       })
 ```

-Each of the dots in the above map is a tweet, and all those tweets went through the 4 step process in Latent scope:
+Before we begin the analysis, I should point out that each of the dots in the above map is a tweet, and all those tweets went through the [4 step process](your-first-scope) in Latent scope:
 1. Embed - run each piece of text through an embedding model
 2. Project - run the high-dimensional embeddings through UMAP
 3. Cluster - run the 2-dimensional UMAP coordinates through HDBSCAN